FirstEverTech/FirstEverTech/README.md

 > **⚠️ Disclaimer**
 > All tools and projects provided by FirstEver Technology are shared **"as-is"** for educational, research, and convenience purposes only.
 >
-> While we strive for accuracy, security, and reliability, **you assume full responsibility** for verifying compatibility and functionality in your specific environment.
+> While I strive for accuracy, security, and reliability, **you assume full responsibility** for verifying compatibility and functionality in your specific environment.
 Always cross-check critical updates, patches, or system modifications through **official vendor channels** before deployment in production.
 >
-> We believe in full transparency—source code, methodologies, and supporting databases (where applicable) are open for community review, auditing, and contributions.
+> I believe in full transparency—source code, methodologies, and supporting databases (where applicable) are open for community review, auditing, and contributions.